 Eventually we may catch a glimpse of the deepest and truest meaning of the word yoga - the union of the individual with the universal - the profound and spiritual experience of the inter-connectedness of all things.

 Benefits of Yoga

-Victoria has been practising yoga for over 20 years and teaching it for twelve, combining all elements of yoga (body, breath, mind) in her classes, Beginners courses and workshops in Ealing and on her yoga retreats.
+Victoria has been practising yoga for over 20 years and teaching it for twelve, combining all elements of yoga (body, breath, mind) in her classes, Beginners courses and yoga retreats.
 Her practice and teaching is an exploration of physical alignment, breathing, relaxation and meditation.

 Did you Know?

 ● Yoga in an ancient tradition which originated in India and is thought to be over 5000 years old

 ● Many of the yoga poses we perform in class today were created in the 1920's as part of Indias Nationalist movement by Krishnamachrya, the forefather of modern yoga,.
 BKS Iyengar (Iyengar yoga), Pattabhi Jois (ashtanga yoga) and Desickachar (Viniyoga) were all students of Krishnamcahrya and have most influenced the practice we do today in the west.

 ● Some forms of yoga do not involve any physical poses or movements.
 Bhakti yoga, for example, is the yoga of prayer and devotion.
 Karma yoga is the yoga of self less service.
 Both these forms of yoga do not include a physical practice.